20 Tricks to Keep Your House Cool Without Air Conditioning

 Install cooling curtains

 Sometimes opening all the windows just doesn’t cut it, in which case, spray a sheet with cold water and cover the window’s opening.
-The breeze will hit the sheet and pass through the cool, damp fabric, which can help bring the temperature down in your home.
+The breeze will hit the sheet and pass through the cool, damp fabric, which can help cool down a room without AC.

 Make a DIY air conditioner

 Feel like getting crafty?
 You can create your own air conditioner by using a fan, 3/8 copper coil, a water pump, ice, cooler box and a plastic pipe.
 Check out this tutorial for all the information you’ll need.